dakoncic/MyFeatures/README.md

 #🌟 Introduction
 In both our personal and professional lives, we all write down notes and create "to-do" lists.
-Whether it's setting New Year's goals, managing finances, planning a summer vacation, or remembering important tasks, we rely on different methods to keep track of what needs to be done.\
+Whether it's setting New Year's goals, managing finances, planning a summer vacation, or remembering important life events, we rely on different methods to keep track of what needs to be done.\
 Usually we use notepads or phone apps for these reminders.

 However, we often forget simple things like: cleaning the apartment, calling grandparents,